k4cg/nichtparasoup/python-package/docs/web-api/reset.md

 # web-api: reset

 try to trigger a reset on the ImageServer.
-this will flush the ImageServers blacklist and force all ImageCrawlers to start upfront.
+this will flush the ImageServers blacklist and force all ImageCrawlers to start at the beginning.

 call via `/reset`.